 Christening our deadly shortcut The Snow Abyss, we never turned down a chance to tackle it, despite all the scrapes, scratches and bruises picked up over the weeks.
 My footwear didn’t help matters, a pair of flat black loafers that Goldblum labeled The Death Shoes. ‘‘You’re on a suicide mission Lignon!’’ he shouted, during a memorably hellish descent. ‘‘Between that pathetic piece of cloth and those shoes…’’ ‘‘Uh oh…’’ I cried, sliding down the final third, losing the delicate battle of balance. ‘‘Joooon, I’m coooooming’’. ‘‘Never.
 Ever.
 Say.
 That.
 Again’’ he called, hitting the ground with successive bounces before coming to a crumpled stop a few meters from the path. ‘‘Ah’’, grumbled Goldblum with a defeated growl, ‘‘so close and yet so far’’.

 Our local supermarket was Delvita, a drab place inhabited by a disconsolate workforce that had long ago given up on life.
 Barely a degree warmer inside than in it was out; we’d scurry around picking up what we needed before getting the hell out of dodge at the earliest opportunity.
-Until that is, we met Beer Bottle Machine!
-A shiny new contraption that took in empty bottles before dispensing a ticket that enabled you to claim money back, Goldblum fell in love the moment he saw it. ‘‘This must be the most hi-tech piece of machinery in Bratislava!’’ he chuckled, giving it a thorough examination.
-Joking aside, it was definitely the most modern thing in the shop as a) it actually worked and b) there were even English instructions that always gave me an intangible sense of comfort.
+Until that is, we met Beer Bottle Machine! it was a shiny, brand new contraption that took in empty bottles before dispensing a ticket that enabled you to claim money back.
+Goldblum fell in love the moment he saw it. ‘‘This must be the most hi-tech piece of machinery in Bratislava!’’ he chuckled, giving it a thorough examination.
+Joking aside, it was definitely the most modern thing in the supermarket as it actually worked (!) and even came with English instructions that always gave me a tangible sense of comfort.

 To take our minds off of the plummeting temperatures, we began concocting action-packed Beer Bottle Machine Adventures on our treks to and from the apartment.
 Among these epic tales: The one where Beer Bottle Machine saves a young girl’s life after she falls into The Danube.
 Another classic is the one where Little Katka recruits Beer Bottle Machine to take over Irish Mike’s Obchodna classes after he gets hit with the flu.
 Not to mention, and perhaps my personal favorite, the one where Beer Bottle Machine runs for The Slovak Presidency.
 And wins baby!
 Sadly, our plans to turn these stories into an animated TV series never came to fruition.